hyperstack-org/hyperstack/docs/activerecord_api.md

 #### Attribute and Relationship Getter and Setters

 All attributes have an associated getter and setter.
 All relationships have a getter.
-All belongs_to relationships have a setter.  `has_many` relationships can be updated using the push (`<<`) operator or using the `delete` method.
+All belongs_to relationships also have a setter.  `has_many` relationships can be updated using the push (`<<`) operator or using the `delete` method.

 ```ruby
   puts my_todo.name